-If you’re like me and are looking to turn up your brainpower to the max, chances are you’ve dabbled with nootropics before.
-Even if you haven’t, this will be your simple and easy introduction to the world of natural brain boosters.
+If you’re like me and are looking to maximize your brainpower, chances are you’ve dabbled with nootropics before.
+Even if you haven’t, this will be your simple and easy introduction to these natural brain boosters.

-This article explores the topic of “what are the benefits of Phosphatidylserine” and breaks it all down for you in easy-to-digest facts.
+In this article, we’ll look at “what are the benefits of Phosphatidylserine” and break it all down for you in easy to digest facts.

 What is Phosphatidylserine?

 Phosphatidylserine is an integral part of your brain.
 It makes up to 15% of your total brain’s phospholipid pool, and is found in the inner layer of your brain cell membranes.
 PS is critical for signal transmission from cell to cell, as well as brain cell fluidity.

 So, why would you want to supplement with PS?

 For many reasons.
 PS improves your brain function, makes you more alert, and helps you remember things more easily.